FirelyTeam/kubernetes-cluster-deployment/README.md

 - You can replace the `<service-principal-name>` with a custom name for your environment or omit the parameter entirely.
 If you omit the parameter, the service principal name is generated based on the current date and time.
 - Upon successful completion, `az ad sp create-for-rbac` displays several values.
 The appId, password, and tenant values are used in the next step.

-#### Specify service principal credentials in environment variables (only needed for service principal)
-Once you create a service principal, you can specify its credentials to Terraform via environment variables:
+Once you have created a service principal, you can specify its credentials to Terraform via environment variables:

 ```powershell
 $env:ARM_CLIENT_ID="<service_principal_app_id>"